AggieSportsAnalytics/CourtCheck/README.md

 ### 📑 Annotation

-We started by annotating images using OpenCV in the COCO format, generating JSON files for each annotated image.
-The OpenCV Annotation Tool has a fantastic interface to annotate images and export them in different formats.
-It also features a great interpolation tool that allows the use of a skeleton, enabling the labeling of key frames that can be interpolated and applied over consecutive frames in the video.
+We began by annotating images using OpenCV in the COCO format, generating JSON files for each annotated image.
+The (OpenCV Annotation Tool)[https://app.cvat.ai/] provides an excellent interface for image annotation and export in various formats.
+It also features an interpolation tool that allows the use of a skeleton to label key frames, which can be interpolated over consecutive frames in the video.

 ![annotation-demo](https://github.com/AggieSportsAnalytics/CourtCheck/blob/cory/images/opencv_annotation.gif)